 When you finished your top 1000 list, you can either keep going and get the next 1000 (mostly using those words as sources for conversation topics), or you can switch over to a more discussion-based format, by using the questions in this article.
 Have your tutor pick out questions they’re comfortable discussing and ask them in your target language.
 You’ll need your tutor to translate them without saying the English out loud.
 (If they don’t understand the English, then you can work on translating the questions together, but ideally, keep the discussion entirely in your target language).
 Discussing these questions has the added benefit of rapidly producing rapport with your tutor; it’s very likely you’re going to become friends, which can be nice.

 Getting your sentences to your flashcards

 Your goal, between the end of your tutoring session and the start of your next one, is to memorize all of the content you just created.
 So take your sentences, and turn them into flashcards.
+If you need to ask questions about making Anki flashcards, go to the Anki Language Learning Reddit Forum or check out this Anki language blog for resources.
 You have a few options as to the types of flashcards you use – you can create New Word, Word Form and Word Order flashcards described in the gallery and in the book.
 Alternatively (and I’d recommend this, even if it takes a little work to get comfortable with it), you can mostly create New Word flashcards plus Root Form flashcards, using the card model described in this article.
 I’ll show you some examples.

 Let’s say I was just starting out in Spanish, and my first sentence was: